Skip to content

 The Control Body will report periodically, at least annually, to the Board of Directors of URBIX on the status of compliance with the COC.

-1. Application of the Regulations
+5. Application of the regulation

 5.1.
-Information.
+Information

 The Control Body will inform the Board of Directors of URBIX of any relevant incidents related to compliance with the COC.
 At least annually, the Control Body must prepare a report addressed to the Board of Directors, for their review, which contains an assessment of COC compliance, along with a description of the main incidents that occurred.

 5.2.
-Non-compliance.
+Non-compliance

 Non-compliance with the provisions of the COC will be considered a violation, the severity of which will be determined in accordance with the applicable procedure.
 Non-compliance by individuals subject to the COC who have an employment contract with URBIX will be treated as a labor offense.
 Non-compliance by individuals involved under a service or work execution contract will be considered a breach of said contract.